NOVA MCP Server

 1. Private Keys - Store NEAR private keys securely; never commit to version control

-4. Key Rotation - Revoked members cannot decrypt files uploaded after revocation
+4. Key Rotation - Revoked members cannot decrypt files uploaded after revocation (TEE swap)

 NEAR Token Deposits